yf-jiang/sta141c-lectures/project.md

 1. [Data analysis] Apply the little bag of bootstrap algorithm to some real data.
 Here is a list of awesome datasets https://github.com/awesomedata/awesome-public-datasets
 2. [Data engineering] Write an R package which applies little bag of bootstrap algorithm.

+You also also submit your perference to the google form: https://forms.gle/xHf4Bhm4nEK6rQp17

 ## Data analysis